 Born and raised in Brighton, Michael Paul Ring joined his local club as a junior and turned professional in 1978 after scoring numerous goals for the youth team (including six in one match).
-He made his first team debut in an October 1981 League Cup tie but managed only a handful of further appearances over the next three years before joining the Tigers.
+He made his first team debut in an October 1981 League Cup tie against Huddersfield Town before gaining experience during a loan spell at Greenock Morton in April 1982 that yielded four senior appearances after a daunting debut against Celtic.
+Ring managed only a handful of further appearances over the next three years and had a further loan spell at Ballymena United before joining the Tigers in the summer of 1984.

-Ring joined Aldershot in July 1986 and in his first season he scored ten goals in 44 appearances and contributed to the Shots winning promotion to the Third Division via a play-off victory over Wolves.
+Ring joined Aldershot in July 1986, in his first season he scored ten goals in 44 appearances and contributed to the Shots winning promotion to the Third Division via a play-off victory over Wolves.
 In his second season Ring made a further 38 appearances and scored six goals as Aldershot narrowly avoided an immediate relegation.
-In 1988/89 Aldershot finished rock bottom and Ring scored only twice in 23 appearances.
-He left the Shots in the 1989 close season and started the 1989/90 season at Lewes.
-After a January 1990 switch to Farnborough Town he joined Southern league side Crawley Town in March 1990, moving on to Newhaven for the 1991/92 season.
+In the 1988/89 season Aldershot finished rock bottom and Ring scored only twice in 23 appearances, which prompted his departure from the Shots and a spell in the Sussex non-league scene.
+He started the 1989/90 season at Lewes, after a January 1990 switch to Farnborough Town he joined Southern league side Crawley Town in March 1990, moving on to Newhaven for the 1991/92 season.

 After football Ring worked for Rigby Taylor, a provider of sports pitch maintenance supplies, rising to regional sales director by the 2010s.